-Training mistakes can lead to a frustrating lack of progress.
-In this article, I hope to identify and offer solutions to a number of common mistakes made by new and sometimes not so new trainers.
-Here is a list of some common training mistakes.
+Training mistakes can lead to a lack of progress or worse.
+In this article, I will identify and offer solutions to a number of those mistakes.
+Find out what they are right here.

 Training mistakes can lead to a frustrating lack of progress.
 In this article, I hope to identify and offer solutions to a number of common mistakes made by new and sometimes not so new trainers.
 Here is a list of some, but certainly not all, common training mistakes: